What is the Global Read Aloud?

 Are there lesson plans?

-No, however, many many people share ideas on the Facebook or on Twitter.
+No, however, many many people share ideas on Facebook or on Twitter.
 I also have a Pinterest page where I try to share as much stuff as I can.
+Please note that the Global Read Aloud is trademarked and cannot be used to sell products, including but not limited to lesson ideas and resources on Teachers Pay Teachers.

-What are things you can do with your students?
+What are the things you can do with your students?

 The sky is the limit.
 I see people use Skype for discussion calls or to guest read aloud.
-Many use Padlet to share surveys, students work or other things they create.
+Many use Padlet to share surveys, students’ work or other things they create.
 People use Kidblog to have students write about the books and then have others comment.
 People use Twitter to share projects and also to participate in a slowchat that will happen for some of the books.
-People use WriteAbout to create writing communities.
+FlipGrid to interact with others.
 To see more about some tech tools, please go here.

 How much should we do?